epent/expense-tracker/README.md

 # Expense Tracker

+This is the frontend part of Expense Tracker app.
+Backend code is [here](https://github.com/epent/expense-tracker-backend).

-An app to track your personal finance.
+Expense Tracker is an app to track your personal finance.
 Create categories of expenses, create multiple bank accounts/credit cards, add transactions and compare your budget on a monthly basis.

 <img src="./public/Home1.png">
 <img src="./public/Home2.png">